mshea/obsidian_toolbox/two_column_print_to_pdf.md

 Now, anytime you print to PDF, it will print a two-column version of the file.
 You can change the font-family and add other styles as you like.
 I found the ones in the script work best for me.
 Use the scaling option when you print to PDF to maximize it to a single page.
 If it ends up too small, your simply have too many notes.
 Just cut a few and it'll be perfect.

+See two_column_output_example.pdf for an example of the PDF output from this setup.